 The Parker Through Truss design was patented in 1870 by Charles H. Parker of Boston, Massachusetts.
 This variation of the Pratt Truss design used fewer materials because the end vertical and horizontal members were shorter, creating a slanted vertical at both ends of the truss, which also improved its adaptability to custom span lengths.

 The Prospect Bridge was replaced in 2007 due to increased traffic and load requirements.
-At the time of its replacement, there were ten Parker Through Trusses remaining in Ohio, including one
+At the time of its replacement, there were ten Parker Through Trusses remaining in Ohio, including one built in

 Erected by Ohio Department of Transportation.

 Topics.
 This historical marker is listed in these topic lists: Bridges & Viaducts • Disasters • Roads & Vehicles • Waterways & Vessels.
 A significant historical year for this entry is 1913.

 Location.
 40° 27.006′ N, 83° 11.438′ W. Marker is in Prospect, Ohio, in Marion County.
 Marker is on Water Street (Ohio Route 47) 0.1 miles west of Main Street (Ohio Route 203), on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Prospect OH 43342, United States of America.
 Touch for directions.